UmurerwaDivine/Blog/README.md

-# Pitches
+# Blog
-is a web appliction that displays a list of pitches from the users.
+is a web appliction that displays quotes and you can post anything.
 ## description

 With the application, a user will be able to:

-See various new pitches and select the ones they prefer to comment or vote.
+See random quotes,posts and select the ones they prefer to comment .
 ### BDD

-Add pitches	click `add pitch` to add your own pitch Add comment	`Click` to add new comment and view other comment.
+Add post click `add post` to add your own posts
+Add comment	`Click` to add new comment and view other comment. click on `subscribe` to receive new posts
 ### Author

 Umurerwa Divine